Skip to Main Content

 Evening: Dinner tonight can be easy at Banger's Sausage House + Beer Garden, which offers 104 beers on tap and 30 types of homemade sausage along with apps and sides like miso and cola baked beans, chili cheese fries, poutine, and giant soft pretzels.
 After dinner, make your way to South Congress Street for more of Austin's nightlife: Sagebrush is the place to be for live music; Crow Bar for craft beers and housemade cocktails; and the Little Darlin' for outdoor space and yard games.

-Best Austin Bachelor Hotels
+Best Hotels in Austin for a Bachelor Party

 Austin Marriott Downtown: A perfect spot in the heart of downtown, the property works on a budget and offers a rooftop bar with tiki-style cocktails.